 How much does an online escrow service cost?

 Escrow service cost for online platforms typically ranges from 0.89% to 3.25% of the transaction value.
-Some services offer flat fees between $25 and $50 for standard rental deposit transactions.
+Some services charge a flat fee of $25 to $50 for standard rental deposit transactions.

 Can I use a personal account instead of a rental escrow service?

 In many states, it is illegal to mix tenant deposits with personal funds in a standard personal account.
-You must use a separate account that functions as an escrow to avoid liability and comply with tenant-landlord laws.
+You need to use a separate account that functions as an escrow to avoid liability and comply with tenant-landlord laws.

 What is the fastest escrow service for rentals?